pakrym/pipelines/pipelines.md

         do
         {
-            position = buffer.PositionOf((byte)'\n');
+            // Look for a EOL in the buffer position = buffer.PositionOf((byte)'\n');

             if (position != null)
             {
+                // Process the line
                 ProcessLine(buffer.Slice(0, position.Value));

-                buffer = buffer.Slice(buffer.GetPosition(1, position.Value));
+                // Skip the line + the \n character (basically position) buffer = buffer.Slice(buffer.GetPosition(1, position.Value));
             }
         }
         while (position != null);

-        reader.AdvanceTo(buffer.Start, buffer.End);
+        // Tell the PipeReader how much of the buffer we have consumed reader.AdvanceTo(buffer.Start, buffer.End);

-        if (result.IsCompleted)
+        // Stop reading if there's no more data coming if (result.IsCompleted)
         {
             break;
         }
     }

+    // Mark the PipeReader as complete
     reader.Complete();
 }
 ```